Service Recovery In The Hospitality Industry [Updated 2023]

 If you would like to discover the best practice for adopting service recovery within hospitality.
 Here’s everything you need to know.

-Going the extra mile by doing something your customers might not have expected.
-More, exceeding their expectations and showing that you genuinely value them.
+Instead, go the extra mile by doing something your customers might not have expected.
+More, exceed their expectations and show that you genuinely value them.
 This way, you might even be able to turn a negative experience into something positive they will remember.
-Plus, even might want them to come back to your place because you care about your customers.
+Plus, they might want to come back to your place because you truly care about your customers.

 However, if the restaurant were to respond by arguing back with the customer and say they are imagining it, refusing to assist them.
 It would be a very different story.
-We’ve all read Trip Advisor reviews and even social media posts that then made the news off the back of poor customer service experiences.
+We’ve all read Tripadvisor and even social media posts that then made the news off the back of poor customer service experiences.
 Suddenly, one small incident can threaten the business entirely.

 That being said, it’s not about being held to ransom here, rather understanding service recovery gives you a second chance at getting it right.
 Above all, it’s about putting the pride of your business first, to ensure any issues are fully rectified.